Draft a mixed opening cast sheet for RPG prep, fiction outlines, and jam-world sketches before the project needs specialist rules.

 When should I use this page instead of Elf, City, Demonym, or Roblox Myth?

-What is the biggest mistake when using a broad generator?
+What is the biggest mistake when using the broad pass?